 Temporary Relocation

-We welcome students and their families as Saint Peter did in the account of the Transfiguration: "Lord, it is wonderful for us to be here."
-(Matthew 17).
+• We warmly welcome our students and families, following the example of Saint Peter in the account of the Transfiguration: “Lord, it is wonderful for us to be here.”
+(Matthew 17)